hpi-dhc/ggponc_annotation/README.md

 [![DOI](https://zenodo.org/badge/411603699.svg)](https://zenodo.org/badge/latestdoi/411603699)

-# GGPONC 2.0 — The German Clinical Guideline Corpus for Oncology
+# GGPONC 2.0 — Annotation and Experiments

 This repository contains the code to reproduce the results from the paper: